IsmaeelAkram/GraphingCalculator/README.md

 # GraphingCalculator

-Written in C++ using SFML graphics and TinyExpr expression parsing.
+Written in C++ using SFML graphics and TinyExpr++ expression parsing.

 ## Settings
 The settings are defined in `constants.h`: